etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

     - **Remote File**
     You can provide a public URL from which Copilot will retrieve the file when needed.
 This makes it easy to access text documents and external text resources.
     - **Code Index**
-    This type allows assistants to access and consult indexed code files.
+    Only available as System Administrator, as access to the source code is required.This type allows assistants to access and consult indexed code files.
 It enables options related to file path configuration which can be defined in the File Path tab.
 - **Open AI File ID**: Read-only field showing the Open AI ID of the file once it is created.
 - **Last Synchronization**: Read-only field displaying the date of the last update with OpenAI.
 - **File name**: Name of the remote file in case you want to modify it.
 This name must include the file format.
 For example, `example.pdf`.